sal38njit/A03/README.md

 To create a repository
 1. On the GitHub, press the + on the top right corner.
 2. Press "Create new repository.
-3. Make the repository public and
+3. Make the repository public.
+4. Create a README file.

+A branch is a way to work on multiple versions of a repository at the same time.